Prop Risk & Rules Engine & Payout Safety

 • Track follower ratios and persistence over time

 Some networks distribute risk by placing opposing trades across multiple accounts.
-The intent is to guarantee at least one "winner" for payout.
 Detecting this is easier when you aggregate exposure at the person/device/beneficiary level.

 • Same payment instrument funding multiple identities

-• Geo mismatch between KYC country, IP geolocation, and payout destination
+• Geo mismatch between KYC country, IP, and payout destination

 Most disputes happen because policies are vague.
 Replace vague rules ("copy trading is not allowed") with measurable criteria: time windows, similarity thresholds, and what evidence qualifies.